soraxas/echo360/Readme.md

 https://view.streaming.sydney.edu.au:8443/ess/portal/section/041698d6-f43a-4b09-a39a-b90475a63530
 ```

-which you can verify is correct in the above screenshot.
+which you can verify is correct in the above screenshot. **This should be the full URL you enter into the script, for all other universities' echo system.**

 The UUID (Unified Unique IDentifier) is the last element of the URL.
 So in the above example it's,
 ```
 041698d6-f43a-4b09-a39a-b90475a63530
 ```

+### Technical details ###

+The current script uses a web-driver to emulate as a web-browser in order to retrieve the original streaming link.
+There are current two options for the web-driver: PhantomJS and Chrome.
+It then uses a hls downloader to simultaneously download all the smaller parts of the videos, and combined into one.
+Transcoding into mp4 will be performed if ffmpeg is present in your system, and all files will be renamed into a nice format.

 # Credits #
-Credits to [jhalstead85](https://github.com/jhalstead85/lecho360) for which this script is based upon, but this has been adopted to be usable for USYD echo360.
+Credits to [jhalstead85](https://github.com/jhalstead85/lecho360) for which this script is based upon.
+This script has then been adopted to be usable for USYD echo360.
+It was then extended to work in canvas (which uses a human-readable name instead of UUID); and later automated the entire process and become usable for all other universities.